 Language Disorders review

 It's perhaps best to start at the beginning.
-I bought this book in my first year as a speech pathology student, way
+I bought this book in my first year as a speech pathology student, way back in 1997.

 I still read it every other day.
 Not cover to cover, mind.
 Have you seen the size of this book?

 What I tend to do is open to a particular passage and look for little nuggets of wisdom.
 And I generally always find them.

 What makes this book very effective is that you can use the intervention ideas straight away, in your next therapy session if you're so inclined.